booz-allen-hamilton/rapid-usda-eat-ux/documentation/our-story.md

 “Online is definitely better...
 The paper ones, we scan them also.
 [However,] they do the wrong ink color or they leave out information.
 They don’t sign it or leave off a kid.” – Theresa (Tustin Unified School District)

 We were surprised, however, that the current digitization effort is extremely complex and costly; often school districts in the same state use multiple vendors.
 Small school districts struggle to justify the cost of finding and implementing vendor applications.

 Additionally, we learned that a large part of the school admin job is follow up:

  “It’s hard to understand one economic unit when multiple families are living together.
 When there are two households together, then it’s hard to understand the economic unit.
 It’s just a lot, there is always follow up.” – Wendy (Washington State)

-Even when translated, language is a barrier.
 Wendy also told us that one challenge for families is not that the application isn’t offered in their native tongue, but that the language itself is too complex, particularly for those with lower literacy levels.
 To solve for this, we made sure our translation into Spanish wasn’t too formal.

-Based on our research, we built a refined persona for each user group around which to design:
+After our round of research, we built a refined persona for each user group around which to design:

 ![Admin Persona](images/UX-Persona-Admin.jpg)
 ![Parent Persona](images/UX-Persona-Parent.jpg)